-Whether you still live in the state, moved out-of-state, or were just visiting, we can expunge your arrest.
+Whether you still live in the state, moved out-of-state, or were just visiting, I can expunge your arrest.
 Adult, juvenile, man, woman, felony, or misdemeanor – it doesn’t matter.
 A Florida record expungement is the best option when trying to move past a criminal mistake.

 You have a criminal record if you have ever: